ohbm/OpenScienceRoom2019/README.md

 # Talk application
-We invite applicants for the following sessions to write an application in the form of a GitHub issue in this repository.
-The application deadline is May 19th.
+We invite applicants for the following sessions to write an application in the form of a *GitHub issue* in this repository.
+The application deadline is _May 19th_.
-We will make a selection based on quality, relevance, community interest and balance of the program by May 24th.
+We will make a selection based on quality, relevance, community interest and balance of the program by _May 24th_.
 We invite everybody to interact and upvote the issues.
 This will not be a guiding principle in the selection but it will give us an indication about community interest that will be part of our consideration.

 ## Oral sessions and demos
-20 minutes + 5 minutes of questions (3 per session)
+_20 minutes + 5 minutes of questions (3 per session)_
 ### 1. Open science in policies and regulations
 How are journals, granting agencies, and consortia working alongside the open science movement?
 This session will explore recently introduced policy changes from each of these groups, focusing on their motivations and the potential impact on the academic ecosystem.
 ### 2. From statistical to biological validity